FOOD

 Never, ever feed your puppy rawhide bones.
 They are a byproduct of the leather industry and contain bleach and glue.
 When eaten, they are not digested and can cause serious problems requiring invasive surgery to remove from the stomach.

-If you want to give them nylabones or plastic type bones, just be careful and do your research.
+I would warn against any kind of plastic or nylabone.
 Sometimes with this type of chew, pieces flake off, which leaves sharp edges on the toy (dangerous to their gums), and it means they might be consuming bits of non-digestible material.

 Our favorites: